MicrosoftDocs/learn/learn-pr/azure/intro-machine-teaching/includes/3-how-machine-teaching-works.md

 When you orchestrate the skills, you should ask a few questions to guide your thinking:

 - Are there any skills that should be performed in a sequence?
-- For skills that should be used in sequence, are the sequence fixed or variable?
+- For skills that should be used in sequence, is the sequence fixed or variable?
 - Are there any skills that can or should be performed in parallel?
 - Are there strategies that should be arranged in a hierarchy?